 6 Link recovery procedures

 A UE can be provided, for each BWP of a serving cell, a set q0 of periodic CSI-RS resource configuration indexes by failureDetectionResourcesToAddModList and a set q1 of periodic CSI-RS resource configuration indexes and/or SS/PBCH block indexes by candidateBeamRSList or candidateBeamRSListExt or candidateBeamRSSCellList for radio link quality measurements on the BWP of the serving cell.
-Instead of the sets q0 and q1, for each BWP of a serving cell, the UE can be provided respective two sets q0,0 and q0,1 of periodic CSI-RS resource configuration indexes that can be activated by a MAC CE [11 TS 38.321] and corresponding two sets q1,0 and q1,1 of periodic CSI-RS resource configuration indexes and/or SS/PBCH block indexes by candidateBeamRSList1 and candidateBeamRSList2, respectively, for radio link quality measurements on the BWP of the serving cell.
+Instead of the sets q0 and q1, for each BWP of a serving cell, the UE can be provided respective two sets q0,0 and q0,1 of periodic CSI-RS resource configuration indexes by failureDetectionSet1 and failureDetectionSet2 that can be activated by a MAC CE [11 TS 38.321] and corresponding two sets q1,0 and q1,1 of periodic CSI-RS resource configuration indexes and/or SS/PBCH block indexes by candidateBeamRSList1 and candidateBeamRSList2, respectively, for radio link quality measurements on the BWP of the serving cell.
 The set q0,0 is associated with the set q1,0 and the set q0,1 is associated with the set q1,1.

-If the UE is not provided q0 by failureDetectionResourcesToAddModList for a BWP of the serving cell, the UE determines the set q0 to include periodic CSI-RS resource configuration indexes with same values as the RS indexes in the RS sets indicated by TCI-State for respective CORESETs that the UE uses for monitoring PDCCH.
+If the UE is not provided q0 by failureDetectionResourcesToAddModList for a BWP of the serving cell, the UE determines the set q0 to include periodic CSI-RS resource configuration indexes with same values as the RS indexes in the RS sets indicated by TCI-State or DLorJointTCIState for respective CORESETs that the UE uses for monitoring PDCCH.
 If the UE is not provided q0,0 or q0,1 for a BWP of the serving cell, the UE determines the set q0,0 or q0,1 to include periodic CSI-RS resource configuration indexes with same values as the RS indexes in the RS sets indicated by TCI-State for first and second CORESETs that the UE uses for monitoring PDCCH, where the UE is provided two coresetPoolIndex values 0 and 1 for the first and second CORESETs, or is not provided coresetPoolIndex value for the first CORESETs and is provided coresetPoolIndex value of 1 for the second CORESETs, respectively.
 If there are two RS indexes in a TCI state, the set q0 or q0,0, or q0,1 includes RS indexes configured with qcl-Type set to 'typeD' for the corresponding TCI states.
 If a CORESET that the UE uses for monitoring PDCCH includes two TCI states and the UE is provided sfnSchemePdcch set to 'sfnSchemeA' or 'sfnSchemeB', the set q0 includes RS indexes in the RS sets associated with the two TCI states.

 The UE expects the set q0 to include up to two RS indexes.
 If the UE is provided q0,0 or q0,1, the UE expects the set q0,0 or the set q0,1 to include up to a number of NBFD RS indexes indicated by capabilityparametername.
-If the UE is not provided q0,0 or q0,1, and if a number of active TCI states for PDCCH receptions in the first or second CORESETs is larger than NBFD, the UE determines the set q0,0 or q0,1 to include periodic CSI-RS resource configuration indexes with same values as the RS indexes in the RS sets associated with the active TCI states for PDCCH receptions in the first or second CORESETs corresponding to search space sets according to an ascending order for monitoring periodicity.
+If the UE is not provided q0,0 or q0,1, and if a number of active TCI states for PDCCH receptions in the first or second CORESETs is larger than NBFD, the UE determines the set q0,0 or q0,1 to include periodic CSI-RS resource configuration indexes with same values as the RS indexes in the RS sets associated with the active TCI states for PDCCH receptions in the first or second CORESETs corresponding to search space sets according to an ascending order for PDCCH monitoring periodicity.
 If more than one first or second CORESETs correspond to search space sets with same monitoring periodicity, the UE determines the order of the first or second CORESETs according to a descending order of a CORESET index.

 If a UE